SSyl/Valheim-Whetstone/README.md

 **The repair kits repair too little/too much** You can change how much repair kits repair in the config file.
 It's percentage based and uses a decimal, so if you wanted to say, make it repair 35% of an item's total durability, you'd put 0.35 in the config file.

 ## Extra Information
 Eventually I'd like to add a "repair" tab to your personal crafting window (when you press tab) which will allow you to individually repair items using repair kits.
-However, since I'm only a hobbiest coder I couldn't figure out how to do that.
+However, since I'm only a hobbyist coder I couldn't figure out how to do that.
 That's why it only repairs your currently equipped weapon/tool rather than manually selecting what to repair through a GUI.
 That said, I did extensive testing and it works well.
 If you do find any bugs, please let me know.

 ## Installation